openvolley/file_sender/README.md

 For local sharing, you will need to be connected to a local wifi network.
 The bench laptop (or whatever client will be reading the live-scouted file) needs to be on the same network.
 Once you have selected a scout file to share, the Scoutfile sender will start a local webserver through which it delivers the file to those other users.
 The "Local status" icon will show a green tick or red cross.

+If you wish to share the file locally but not over the internet, simple clear the pantry ID box.

 ## Accessing the live data